HOW TO WRITE THE BEST AUGMENTED REALITY APP BRIEF 2021 + TEMPLATE

 - SLAM.
 Simultaneous Localization and Mapping (SLAM) software easily identifies objects around the user.
 SLAM technology makes use of complex algorithms to identify colours, patterns and other characteristics of physical objects.
 Slam technology is the most modern one and requires high-end software.

-HOW TO BRAINSTORM IDEAS FOR YOUR AUGMENTED REALITY APP
+STEP 1: BRAINSTORM IDEAS FOR YOUR AUGMENTED REALITY APP

 - Employee participation.
 An AR app can come to life as part of an internal process in which employees submit their ideas.
 The ideas can be whittled down to 50, then 10 ideas.
 These 1o ideas can then be pitched to a panel of judges involving company executives, including CEO.